cosmos/sdk-tutorials/starport-nameservice/tutorial/07-msgs-handlers.md

 `Handlers` define the action that needs to be taken (which stores need to get updated, how, and under what conditions) when a given `Msg` is received.

 In this module you have three types of `Msgs` that users can send to interact with the application state: [`SetName`](set-name.md), [`BuyName`](./buy-name.md) and [`DeleteName`](./delete-name.md).
 They will each have an associated `Handler`.

+We can see that a few files have already been scaffolded by the `type` command, and we can modify these files to fit our needs for messages and handlers.

 Now that you have a better understanding of `Msgs` and `Handlers`, you can start building your first message: `SetName`